CeiranHayes/CeiranHayes/README.md

 Can a ARIMA model help improve timing of entry points into the S&P 500 and generate higher returns than a traditional Dollar Cost Averaging strategy?

-Click here to view the code used: [View SARIMA Notebook](https://CeiranHayes.github.io/CeiranHayes/ARIMAs%26p500.html)
+You can view the SARIMA code [here](https://CeiranHayes.github.io/CeiranHayes/ARIMACODE.html).

 # Executive summary